dgra-cam/dgra-website/content/docs/practical/events.md

 ### Pizza Mondo

-Pizza Mondo comes twice a month to Darwin Green, near the Community Rooms, on **the second and the last Tuesdays**, **from 5:00 p.m. to 8:00 p.m.**
+Pizza Mondo comes twice a month to Darwin Green, near the Community Rooms, on **the second and the last Tuesdays**, **from 5:00 pm to 8:00 pm**

 Find more information and order from [Pizza Mondo's website][pmondo].